See You at the Pole

 This is where Open Doors came into play.
 Open Doors was at a missions conference some of the Chesnee area youth ministers attended.
 Their presence created awareness for their cause and gave us an opportunity to communicate the plight of the worldwide persecuted church.

-We contacted Kate Yates about getting the “One With Them” wristbands.
+We contacted them about getting the “One With Them” wristbands.
 Since then, the bracelets have become almost ubiquitous in Chesnee High School and Middle School.

 We continued to emphasize the persecuted church in 2015 and have no plans of ceasing this emphasis in the future.